SydneyBioX/scMerge/README.md

 ## Contact us

-If you have any enquries, especially about performing `scMerge` integration on your own data, then please contact
+If you have any enquiries, especially about performing `scMerge` integration on your own data, then please contact
 <bioinformatics@maths.usyd.edu.au>.
 You can also [open an
 issue](https://github.com/SydneyBioX/scMerge/issues) on GitHub.